 I am curious though - which branch was this, and was this discussion separated by sexes?
 My brother is on fire to go into the Marines, and he's also kind of a misogynist asshole.
 I'd feel better if I knew there was a sergeant putting the fear of God into him. ("Boy, if I ever hear that you took advantage of a woman I will hang you by your ankles down at the end of the firing range," or something similar.)

-shadowvalkyrie: (Me)
+shadowvalkyrie: (Default)

-[personal profile] shadowvalkyrie
+[personal profile] shadowvalkyrie 2009-07-25 10:15 am (UTC)(link)

 So very true!
 (I'm pretty sure going through this, ticking off lines with a "Yay, I don't do this (anymore)!" says bad things about me as a writer, but it's still one hell of an ego boost. *facepalm*)